MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/schema/spec_v_0_2.md

 This section is informative.

 The `hamiltonian` property of each problem description object describes the Hamiltonian for a particular quantum chemistry problem by listing out its one- and two-body terms as sparse arrays of real numbers.
 The Hamiltonian operators described by each problem description object take the form

 $$
 H = \sum\_\{i,j\}\sum\_{\sigma\in\\{\uparrow,\downarrow\\}} h\_\{ij\} a^\{\dagger\}\_{i,\sigma} a\_{j,\sigma} + \frac{1}{2}\sum\_\{i,j,k,l\}\sum\_{\sigma,\rho\in\\{\uparrow,\downarrow\\}} h\_{ijkl} a^\dagger\_{i,\sigma} a^\dagger\_{k,\rho} a\_{l,\rho} a\_{j,\sigma},
 $$

-here $h_{ijkl}= (ij|kl)$ in Mulliken convention.
+here $h_{ijkl}= (ij|kl)$ in Mulliken convention

 For clarity, the one-electron term is